ResearchandDestroy/PACS-Recon-Flashcards/README.md

 - https://apps.ankiweb.net/
 - https://github.com/ankidroid/Anki-Android

-`Anki` is a very popular flashcard application and is avaliable on all major platforms including mobile
+`Anki` is a very popular flashcard application and is avaliable on all major platforms including mobile and web.

 (Free Desktop & Android Apps! $25 on iOS..
 Sorry!)